 Figure 2 Damage to the intestinal barrier leads to bacterial translocation and endotoxaemia and thus to impairment of liver function and increase in portal pressure, possibly causing further damage to the gut: a vicious circle. (with permission: Thalheimer U, Triantos CK, Samonakis DN, Patch D, Burroughs AK: Infection, coagulation, and variceal bleeding in cirrhosis.
-Gut 2005; 54: 556-563)
+Gut 2005; 54: 556-563).